ddubny/ddubny.github.io/_posts/2023-08-01-UNLV-Project.markdown

 <justify>
 During my summer vacation in 2023, I visited to UNLV(University of Nevada, Las Vegas) in United States to work on a Engineering project.
 Particularly, I engaged in Big-data processing project, coupled with Machine Learning method.
-This is because I felt that the needs of Parallel Processing methods like MapReduce, when I had conducted <strong>Social media analysis</strong> with streaming data.
+<span style='background-color:#fff5b1'>This is because I felt that the needs of Parallel Processing methods like MapReduce, when I had conducted <strong>Social media analysis</strong> with streaming data.</span>
  </justify>